eadsjr/pgdoc/doc/TO_DO_LIST.md

-code/node/pgdoc.js: implement basic functions with asynchronous execution using callbacks code/node/pgdoc.js: implement basic functions with asynchronous execution using (only) promises print errors to console by default, option to disable
+code/node/pgdoc.js: implement basic functions with asynchronous execution using callbacks code/node/pgdoc.js: implement basic functions with asynchronous execution using (only) promises print errors to console by default, option to disable implement the noClobber option to enhance the store / update function implement the maxMatch option for select/delete
 </pre>

 # FUTURE List